-Teen charged with murder in LPD officer's death
+After LPD officer's death, murder charges and mourning period

-The 17-year-old suspected of shooting longtime Lincoln Police investigator Mario Herrera, who died Monday morning in an Omaha hospital, is now charged with first-degree murder.
+The 17-year-old suspected of shooting longtime Lincoln Police investigator Mario Herrera — who died Monday in an Omaha hospital — is now facing first-degree murder charges, after his charges were upgraded Tuesday afternoon.

-Charges were upgraded Tuesday afternoon against Felipe Vazquez, who is accused of firing the shot that hit Herrera as police tried to apprehend him on a warrant Aug.
-26.

-Lancaster County Court Judge Laurie Yardley ordered Vazquez, who made a remote appearance from the county's Youth Detention Center, held without bail.
-When asked if he understood, he answered, "Yes, your honor."

-Lancaster County Sheriff Terry Wagner, whose department is leading the investigation into the shooting, said last week that evidence showed that Vazquez fired the shot that hit Herrera.

-Vazquez faces life in prison on the murder charge.
-His next court appearance is set for Oct.
-22 at 10 a.m.

-During a morning news conference, police and city officials honored Herrera’s life, mourned his loss and thanked the community for its support.
+Assistant Police Chief Brian Jackson had predicted the move Tuesday morning, but that’s all that was said about Felipe Vazquez at a somber news conference honoring Herrera’s life, mourning his loss and thanking the community for its support.

+Mayor Leirion Gaylor Baird described Monday as a day of sadness, but also of unity — as hundreds of fellow officers, friends and strangers gathered to salute and honor the dozens of law enforcement cars, motorcycles and SUVs escorting a hearse carrying Herrera’s body from Omaha to Lincoln.

-“Investigator Herrera gave his life serving our community and we again acknowledge the sacrifice of the Herrera family and of our LPD family,” Mayor Leirion Gaylor Baird said.
+“Investigator Herrera gave his life serving our community and we again acknowledge the sacrifice of the Herrera family and of our LPD family,” Gaylor Baird said.

 “We are here with you.
 All of Lincoln, and many beyond our city limits, are here with you.
 We grieve with you.”

-Tim Brox, a parishioner and close friend of the Herrera family, helped organize the vigil.
-"It's clear the whole city is a grieving community right now," he said.

-Gaylor Baird then declared the rest of the week an official period of mourning, “to honor the bravery, service and sacrifice of Investigator Mario Herrera and to express our condolences to his family, friends, coworkers and all those whose lives were touched by his remarkable life of public service.”
+Gaylor Baird then declared the rest of the week an official period of mourning, “to honor the bravery, service and sacrifice of investigator Mario Herrera and to express our condolences to his family, friends, coworkers and all those whose lives were touched by his remarkable life of public service.”

+Later Tuesday, the city announced that Pinnacle Bank Arena would host Herrera’s funeral at 10 a.m.
+Saturday.

-Assistant Chief Brian Jackson, his badge draped in black tape, described Herrera as one of the department’s most dedicated and selfless officers.
+Jackson, his badge draped in black tape, described Herrera as one of the department’s most dedicated and selfless officers.
+The 23-year veteran was particularly concerned with those most vulnerable — victims of sexual assaults and missing persons.

 “Mario was an immensely talented, highly decorated investigator responsible for clearing numerous robberies, burglaries and assaults, as well as homicides,” he said.
 “He was extremely personable, empathetic, kind and, above all, compassionate.”

-The 23-year officer was particularly concerned with those most vulnerable -- victims of sexual assaults and missing persons.

-Herrera, an Army veteran and father of four, was active in his church, coached youth sports and mentored younger officers.
+Herrera, a 50-year-old Army veteran and father of four, was active in his church, coached youth sports and mentored younger officers.

-In a statement, LPD said it was "devastated by the loss of one of our most outstanding police officers."

 “Mario spent his entire life giving to others, and his perpetual self-sacrifice only magnifies our loss and our sorrow.”

 Jackson and the mayor also acknowledged the community’s response, both in the days after the Aug.
-26 shooting -- with donations of blood and contributions of money -- and on Monday, as Herrera’s body was brought home from Omaha.
+26 shooting — with donations of blood and contributions of money — and Monday, as Herrera’s body was brought home from Omaha.

 Jackson was humbled to see so many people packing Interstate 80 overpasses and lining the streets of Lincoln to pay their respects, he said.